 From the minute I booked my flight to London last spring I already couldn’t wait to get to Ireland.
 I was able to experience Northern Ireland at the end of the Summer with a trip to Belfast and I was still itching to get to The Emerald Isle.
 Well, now I can officially say I’ve been & it blew my expectations out of the water!
 Located on the east coast of Ireland at the mouth of the river Liffey, Dublin was founded as a viking settlement, and became Ireland’s major city following an invasion by the Normans.
 Once a part of the UK, in 1922 Ireland separated from Northern Ireland becoming a free states as it stands today.
 With 4 days between jobs, and one of my absolute favourite people being around it was a no brainer to book the ticket, pack my bags and head off to The Dubs.
+Scroll along to find out what to do in Dublin.

 How to get there + Getting Around